diogux/MovieHub/README.md

 The website allows different types of users with different permissions.
 We can also navigate the website without an account, and temporarily save our favourite movies.

+# Important Notes

+The css isn't done by component because we reused the first's project css, therefore it's all located in one file as before.

 ## Funcionality through UI

 - Add/Edit/Delete Movie